Markkimotho/markkimotho.github.io/index.md

+---
+layout: default
+---

-Herein lies all that i dare share with the world
+Herein lies all that I dare share with the world.
+I write about a wide variety of topics from technology, art, books, and more.

+Feel free to explore my projects and blog posts.